swaptacular/swpt_accounts/protocol.rst

 AccountPurge
 ------------

-Emitted when an account has been removed from the database.
+Emitted when an account has been removed from the server's database.

-* `debtor_id` and `creditor_id` identify the account.
+debtor_id : int64
+   The ID of the debtor.

+creditor_id : int64
+   Along with ``debtor_id``, identifies the removed account.

+creation_date : date
-* `creation_date` is the date on which the account was created.
+   The date on which the removed account was created.

+purged_at_ts : date-time
-* `purged_at_ts` is the moment at which the account was removed from the database.
+   The moment at which the account was removed from the database.

+creditor_identity : string
-* `creditor_identity` is a string, which (along with `debtor_id`)
-  identifies the account.
-Different implementations may use different formats for the identifier.
-Note that while `creditor_id` could be a "local" identifier, recognized only by the system that created the account, `creditor_identity` is always globally recognized identifier.
+   A string which (along with ``debtor_id``) globally identifies the removed account.
+Different implementations may use different formats for this identifier.
+Note that ``creditor_id`` is an ID recognized only by the system that created the account.
+This identifier (along with ``debtor_id``), on the other hand, MUST always be a globally recognized identifier.

 RejectedConfig